AdobeDocs/workfront.en/help/wf-api/api/access-proj-allocation-info-api.md

 The information returned in your request depends upon the criteria you specify in the request.
 Some criteria is required.

-Before requesting information as described in the following sections, you must first log in to the *Workfront* site&nbsp;via your browser.&nbsp;
+Before requesting information as described in the following sections, you must first log in to the `Workfront` site&nbsp;via your browser.&nbsp;

 ### Required Criteria

 You must include&nbsp;the following criteria in your request:

-`Protocol and *Workfront* IP Address:` Specify the protocol (http://) followed by&nbsp;the IP address of your *Workfront* instance.&nbsp;
+`Protocol and `Workfront` IP Address:` Specify the protocol (http://) followed by the IP address of your `Workfront` instance.&nbsp;

 For example:
 <pre>https://<em>domain</em>.my.workfront.com/contourData</pre>`Project (Required):`&nbsp;Specify a specific project for which you want to receive information.